dentsads/magic-mirror-photobooth/scripts/bootstrapping/install.md

 * download all relevant assets (images, movies) onto the host machine
 * download the latest magic-mirror-photobooth Docker image
+* download the latest magic-mirror-photobooth-upload Docker image
-* create a new container from it and start it
+* create new containers from both Docke images and start them

 # Bootstrapping of Host Ubuntu Machine